webqit/webflo/README.md

 ### Handler Functions and Layout

 Applications are often either *server-based*, *browser-based*, or a combination of both.
-Webflo gives us one consistent way to handle routing in each case: using *handler functions*!
+Webflo gives us one consistent way to handle routing in all cases: using *handler functions*!

 ```js
 /**